University of Technology Sydney

 Intent:

-This assessment item focuses on the economic structure of cities and how economic development could be enhanced.
-In the real world, planners often have to write memos (and very short policy documents) differentiating economic hierarchy in their state or place and potential policies to improve economic development.
+This assessment item focuses on the funding public goods and services and how economic development could be enhanced.
+In the real world, planning and related professionals often have to write memos (and very short policy documents) differentiating economic hierarchy, infrastructure and funding in their state or place and potential policies to improve economic development.

 The assessment provides an opportunity to draft and present a concise independent analysis using evidence (footnotes, citations etc.) appropriately.